Vector35/binaryninja-api/docs/guide/troubleshooting.md

 ### Linux file associations

 1. Re-run the [`linux-setup.sh`](https://github.com/Vector35/binaryninja-api/blob/dev/scripts/linux-setup.sh) script.
 The appropriate copy is available wherever you installed Binary Ninja inside the `scripts/` subfolder.

+## Collaboration Issues

+!!! note
+    This section only applies to the `Enterprise` edition of Binary Ninja.

+### Cannot Connect to Server
+There are a number of reasons why you might not be able to connect to a server, including:

+* The server entered doesn't have `https://` on it (this usually manifests as `Connecting to server failed: builder error: relative URL without a base`)
+* The server entered doesn't have the correct port (this usually manifests as `TCP connect error: Connection refused`)
+* The server is not accessible on this network (this usually also manifests as `TCP connect error: Connection refused`)
+* Your host has a significant time difference from the server (this usually manifests as certificate errors)
+* DNS cannot resolve the host that was entered for the server

+### Cannot Check Out License
+The message `Enterprise Server failed loading metadata` means that the Enterprise server, after connecting, did not provide your client with metadata required to check out a new license.
+The most common cause of this error is having invalid cached credentials that leave you in a partially logged-in state.

+The easiest way to fix this is to close Binary Ninja and move or remove the `keychain` folder that is found in your [user folder](../guide/index.md#user-folder).